 A Framework for Personalization

-The session introduced a structured, incremental approach to personalization:
+The session also introduced a structured, incremental approach to personalization:

 - 1-to-All: Optimize universal experiences (e.g, checkout flows).